Charlotte Real Estate Firm Plans Commercial Project On Market St.

 Eckel said Friday that Julia Lackey, CFC’s director of marketing for brokerage, also provided major assistance in the transaction, which closed in the wake of Hurricane Florence.

 “Julia stepped up and played a major role in helping getting this deal closed in a very hectic time,” Eckel said.

-View this story by Cece Nunn on the Greater Wilmington Business Journal’s Website.
+View the original story on the Greater Wilmington Business Journal’s Website.